HAVE A GO AT OLYMPIC SPORTS

 Swimming Men's 800m Freestyle

-With a ready smile and an impressive work ethic, Sam Short has muscled his way into the Australian swimming team in the past two years, establishing himself as one of our best middle and long-distance prospects for the Paris Olympics.
+With a ready smile and an impressive work ethic, Sam Short has muscled his way into the Australian swimming team in the past two years, establishing himself as one of Australia's best middle and long-distance prospects.

 He surged to gold in the 400m in a time of 3:40.68, coming within six tenths of a second of breaking Ian Thorpe’s Australian record, which has stood for 21 years.